+Errors

-Errors resource_error(threads_in_pool(Pool)) is raised if wait is false or the backlog limit has been reached.
+- $resource_error(threads_in_pool(Pool))$ is raised if wait is false or the backlog limit has been reached. - existence_error(thread_pool, Pool) if Pool does not exist.

 A.25 ugraphs: Unweighted Graphs

 Authors: Richard O'Keefe & Vitor Santos Costa

 Implementation and documentation are copied from YAP 5.0.1.
 The ugraph library is based on code originally written by Richard O'Keefe.
 The code was then extended to be compatible with the SICStus Prolog ugraphs library.
 Code and documentation have been cleaned and style has been changed to be more in line with the rest of SWI-Prolog.